<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Teaching and Outreach - Teaching</image:title>

-<image:caption>During my time as a postdoctoral researcher, I’ve had the chance to teach two courses as primary instructor.
-At the University of Wisconsin-Madison, I taught Climate Change Ecology, an upper-level and graduate course covering the impacts of climate change on wildlife.
-Although this course was online during the pandemic, I implemented a number of methods to make it as interactive as possible, devoting half of all class time to breakout sessions in which students answered thought-provoking questions, followed by large classroom discussions.
-At the University of South Florida (USF), I taught Biology Skills, an innovative online course in which students were given a dataset and asked to make figures, tables, and eventually write a paper and conduct peer review.
-Previously, I taught Introductory Biology II and Introductory Biology for Non-majors as a Teaching Assistant at USF and Binghamton University (as an undergraduate).
-Throughout my teaching career, I’ve prioritized analysis and deconstruction of concepts rather than memorization of facts, which I strongly believe carries longer-lasting benefits for students as they begin their careers.
-To further these goals, I served as the graduate representative on my department’s curriculum committee.</image:caption>
+<image:caption>At Rutgers, I will be teaching Ornithology each spring and an in-the-works quantitative course each fall- stay tuned!
+Previously, at the University of Wisconsin-Madison, I led Climate Change Ecology, an upper-level and graduate course covering the impacts of climate change on wildlife.
+At the University of South Florida, I taught Biology Skills, an innovative online course in which students were given a dataset and asked to make figures, tables, and eventually write a paper and conduct peer review.
+Previously, I taught Introductory Biology II and Introductory Biology for Non-majors as a Teaching Assistant at USF and Binghamton University (as an undergraduate).</image:caption>

 </image:image>